 - 1. RayFlow instance has been configured in profile settings - 2.
-User has signed-in and selected a RayFlow project - In Order to Open a Package From RayFlow - 1.
-Press FILE button to show the backstage menu. - 2.
+User has signed-in and selected a RayFlow project

+In order to open a package from RayFlow

+- 1. Press FILE button to show the backstage menu. - 2.
 Click on menu item OPEN. - 3.
 In the section From RayFlow, select RayFlowTask.
+(Note: when this option is selected before signing-in,it will ask for RayFlow credentials).